RCN-ECS/rcn-ecs.github.io/2021_readings.md

 Authors: E.A.
 Benevides, M.N.S.
 Vallinoto, A.F.H.
 Fetter Filho, J.R.B. de Souza, G. Silva-Oliveira, M.O.
 Freitas, B.P.
 Ferreira, M. Hostim-Silva, A.A.
 Bertoncini, F. Blanchard, and R.A.Torres

-In addition, groups may consider where do we go from here?
-Where is consensus?
-What areas are ripe for research?

 ## Week 7 (April 23, 2021)

 ### Topic: Synthesis

 **Rationale:** How do we best translate genomic science into management action?
+In addition, groups may consider where do we go from here?
+Where is consensus?
+What areas need more research?

 [Genomics and the challenging translation into conservation practice](https://www.cell.com/trends/ecology-evolution/fulltext/S0169-5347(14)00251-1)